Time: 18:15 - 19:45

 Sessions will begin with a vocal warm up and workout, set in the singing style apt to the course.

-You will follow demonstration by the tutor and piano accompanist.
+You will follow demonstration by the tutor.
 You will need to devote some time between classes to the blues writing task.

 Are there any other costs?
 Is there anything I need to bring?